 BIG DADDY KANE: Well, a rapper is, you know, someone that rhymes.
-I mean you could consider Dr. Seuss a rapper.
+I mean, you can consider Dr. Seuss a rapper.

 GREENE: I don't know if Dr. Seuss would love every bit of the rap that you guys make.
 But I guess I wonder, I mean do you consider you and other MCs poets?
 Is that the art that we're talking about?

-And there usually there's no words over the break.
-When you're at a club and the breaks happens that's when you try your best moves.
+And they usually - there's no words over the break.
+When you're at a club and the breaks happens, that's when you try your best moves.
 That's when you dance the best.
-So the hip-hop DJ found out that since that's the best part of the record, why play any other part of it.
+So the hip-hop DJ found out that since that's the best part of the record, why play any other part of it?
 So before you know it, the DJs are spinning Steve Miller Band.
 They're playing Aerosmith.
 You know, I used to have my DJ play Black Sabbath, like (Singing) Dun-dun, do-dun, dun, boom-ta, boom-boom-ta-boom-boom.

 ICE-T: That's an MC, a master of ceremonies.
-Now, the MC would say, hey, the DJ is good but, you know, I'm kind of fly.
+Now, the MC would say hey, the DJ is good but you know, I'm kind of fly.
 And he slowly stole the show, and he's supposed to be rapping about the DJ.
-So when we say a rapper, a rapper can say a rhyme but a MC can rock a party.
-You know?
+So when we say a rapper, a rapper can say a rhyme.
+But an MC can rock a party, you know?

 ICE-T: I mean, honestly, I've never been a cop hater.
 You know, when I was breaking the law, the cops were the opponent.
 I just thought I could outsmart them.
-Anybody who speeds think they can outsmart the cops.
+Anybody who speeds thinks they can outsmart the cops.
 So at that time, you know, I was breaking the law.
-I knew what the law was - I was breaking it.
+I knew what the law was; I was breaking it.
 Why am I mad at the police?

 "Cop Killer" was a song about brutal police.
-It was a year before Rodney King, and I was living in a world where the cops were snatching people out of the car and beating their ass.
+It was a year before Rodney King, and I was living in the world where the cops were snatching people out the car, beating their (BLEEP).
 So I was like, what if somebody went on a binge after y'all, after the brutal cops.
 How would you feel about that?